AntumMT/game-antum/mods/admin/server_shop/README.md

 #### Usage:

-Shop lists are registered with the `server_shop.register_shop(name, id, def)` function. `name` is a human-readable string that will be displayed as the shop's title. `id` is a string identifier associated with the shop list. `def` is the shop list definition.
-Shop lists are defined in a table of tupes in `{itemname, price}` format.
+Shop lists are registered with the `server_shop.register_shop(id, name, def)` function. `id` is a string identifier associated with the shop list. `name` is a human-readable string that will be displayed as the shop's title. `def` is the shop list definition.
+Shop lists are defined in a table of tuples in `{itemname, price}` format.

 Registration example:
 ```
-server_shop.register_shop("Basic", "basic", {
+server_shop.register_shop("basic", "Basic Shop", {
 	{
 		{"default:wood", 2},
 		{"default:obsidian", 7},